cmac17/Kotlin-Paper-Starter/README.md

-# Kotlin-Spigot-Starter
+# Kotlin-Paper-Starter
-An empty seed project for building Spigot plugins using Kotlin.
+An empty seed project for building Spigot/PaperMC plugins using Kotlin.